tmtsoftware/csw/docs/src/main/services/alarm.md

 @@@ note

-Shelved alarms are also considered in aggregation calculation of alarms.
+Shelved alarms are also considered in aggregation severity or health calculation of alarms.

 @@@